Holomorphic disks and the disk potential for a fibered Lagrangian: Transversality and compactness results

 \subsection{Compactness}

 The transversality result together with the coherence conditions pave the way for a compactness result, which we review in this section.

-We say that an almost complex structure $J$ of the form \ref{acsontotalspace} is \emph{adapted} to $D$ if $D_B$ is an almost complex submanifold with respect to $J_B$.
-"Pulling back" the definition from \cite{CW2}: \begin{definition} For a $\pi$-stabilizing divisor $D=\pi^{-1}(D_B)$ we say that an adapted almost complex structure $J_{D_B}$ is \emph{$\varrho$-stabilized} by $D$ if \begin{enumerate} \item $D_B$ contains no non-constant $J_{D_B}$-holomorphic spheres of energy less than $\varrho$, \item each non-constant $J_{D_B}$-holomorphic sphere $u: S^2\rightarrow B$ with energy less than $\varrho$ has $\# u^{-1}(D_B)\geq 3$ \item every non-constant $J_{D_B}$-holomorphic disk $u:(D,\partial D)\rightarrow (B,L_B)$ with energy less than $\varrho$ has $\# u^{-1}(D_B)\geq 1$. \end{enumerate} \end{definition}
+We say that an almost complex structure $J$ of the form \ref{acsontotalspace} is \emph{adapted} to $D$ if $D_B$ is an almost complex submanifold with respect to $J_B$. ``Pulling back'' the definition from \cite{CW2}: \begin{definition} For a $\pi$-stabilizing divisor $D=\pi^{-1}(D_B)$ we say that an adapted almost complex structure $J_{D_B}$ is \emph{$\varrho$-stabilized} by $D$ if \begin{enumerate} \item $D_B$ contains no non-constant $J_{D_B}$-holomorphic spheres of energy less than $\varrho$, \item each non-constant $J_{D_B}$-holomorphic sphere $u: S^2\rightarrow B$ with energy less than $\varrho$ has $\# u^{-1}(D_B)\geq 3$ \item every non-constant $J_{D_B}$-holomorphic disk $u:(D,\partial D)\rightarrow (B,L_B)$ with energy less than $\varrho$ has $\# u^{-1}(D_B)\geq 1$. \end{enumerate} \end{definition}

 One can show \cite[Cor 8.14, Prop 8.12]{CM} that the space of $\varrho$-stabilized almost complex structures forms an open and dense set for each energy.
 Thus, we can require a family of perturbation data $(P_\gamma)$ to satisfy the conclusion of Theorem \ref{transversality} as well as to take values in such a set.
 In particular, $\pi_*\g$ has a well defined energy by homology class, so we can take $\varrho> e_B( [\pi_*\g])$.
+In general we will take $P_\g$ to be $n(\g)$-stabilized where $n(\g)>e_B( [\pi_*\g])$.